Object Oriented Programming (OOP) Concepts

 so why OOPS.
 As we know that procedural programming is about writing procedures or methods(function) that perform operations on the data,

-that contain both data and methods.
-So to avaoid repetition of code
+while object-oriented programming is about creating objects that contain both data and methods.
+So to avaoid repetition of code OOPs come in picture.

-which is about reducing the repetition of code.
+OOP helps to keep the C# code DRY - "Don't Repeat Yourself" which is about reducing the repetition of code.
 You should extract out the codes that are common for the application,

 and place them at a single place and reuse them instead of repeating it.

-OOP makes it possible to create full reusable applications
+OOP makes it possible to create full reusable applications with less code and shorter development time.

-for the programs to make code faster and easier
+OOP provides a clear structure for the programs to make code faster and easier to execute.

 Summary

-and then builds data and functions around these objects.
+To summarise, OOP allows decomposition of a problem into a number of entities called objects and then builds data and functions around these objects.

 Hope you picked up a thing or two.